msxlegend/MSX-KCX-Bluetooth-Transmitter/README.md

 I have added a Spectrum OLED 0.96

 There are 4 pins.
 The 2 and 3 pin can be shunting 1 seconde to change the spectrum mode. (for exemple: with a screw or other)

+If you want a blue case, contact Overrich here : overrich@naver.com